alistratov/bit-permutation/docs/classes/bit_permutation.md

 The permutation is defined in one-line notation, where the index of the element corresponds to the original bit position, and the value at that index is the new position of the bit.
 For example, the permutation `(2, 0, 1)` means that the bit at position 0 moves to position 2, the bit at position 1 moves to position 0, and the bit at position 2 moves to position 1.

-If there's no permutation provided, the identity permutation is created, which means that no bits are moved.
+If no permutation is provided, the identity permutation is created, meaning no bits are moved.

-The last elements of the permutation are ignored if they are equal to their index, that is, if the bits in the corresponding positions are not moved.
-For example, the permutation `(2, 0, 1, 3, 4)` will be reduced to `(2, 0, 1)`.
-This also means that all identical permutations are reduced to an empty permutation, and their length is zero.
+Trailing elements of the permutation that match their index, i.e., bits that remain in their original positions, are ignored.
+For example, the permutation `(2, 0, 1, 3, 4)` is reduced to `(2, 0, 1)`.
+Consequently, all identity permutations reduce to an empty permutation.

 The length of the permutation must be less than or equal to 1023.